VintageWander/simple-file-sharing-backend/readme.md

 - By default, the `docker-compose` stack exposes Minio console to manage the files underneath. <br>
   Access [`https://localhost:9090`](https://localhost:9090) to see the MinIO console, login to see the buckets and data

+## Troubleshooting
+### 1. If you enter Prisma Studio the first time and it shows up an error: <br>
+- Refresh the webpage

+The reason for this error is that the first time you enter Prisma Studio it causes a segmentation fault, that's why I've wrote a script that restarts Prisma Studio if it ever does so.
+Have a look in the [`docker-compose.prod.yml`](./docker-compose.prod.yml) file, specifically `until npx prisma studio; do :; done;`

+### 2. Build time is long and the process is slow
+- I purposely set the build parameters to optimize binary speed and size, sacrificing compile time.
+I will put up a pre-built image on Docker Hub soon.